skonb/coherence_assent/README.md

-# CoherenceOauth2
+# CoherenceAssent

 [![Build Status](https://travis-ci.org/danschultzer/coherence_assent.svg?branch=master)](https://travis-ci.org/danschultzer/coherence_assent)

-Use OAuth providers (google, github, twitter, facebook, etc) to login with your Coherence supported Phoenix app.
+Use Google, Github, Twitter, Facebook, or add your own strategy for authorization to your Coherence Phoenix app.

 ## Features

-* Collects required login field if missing from oauth provider
+* Collects required login field if missing from provider
   * Or if not verified in case of email
 * Multiple providers can be used for accounts
-* Github, Google, Twitter and Facebook handlers included
+* Github, Google, Twitter and Facebook strategies included
 * Updates Coherence templates automatically
-* Can plug custom strategies
+* Plug in custom strategies

 ## Installation

-Add CoherenceOauth2 to your list of dependencies in `mix.exs`:
+Add CoherenceAssent to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do